 Students already living in Ethiopia are considered transfer applicants, unless they are in categories 1, 2 or 3 of the Priority Guidelines.
 Transfer applicants are eligible to apply to ICS Addis for August enrollment only.
 Transfer applicants to kindergarten through grade 12 who are eligible for enrollment are placed in the transfer wait pool.
 Applicants in the wait pool are not ranked by the Priority Guidelines.

 Transfer applications received for the following school year are considered for space after a set date.
-The transfer applicant deadline for 2019-20 was 15 May 2019 and no more transfer applications for 2019-20 are accepted.
-Families of transfer applicants may apply for the 2020-21 school year; applications open on 1 November 2019.
+The transfer applicant deadline for 2020-21 is 15 May 2020.
+Families of transfer applicants may apply for the 2020-21 school year starting on 1 November 2019.

 Final determination of a student’s status is decided by ICS Addis.